-3. FBI Criminal History-Submission of a full set of fingerprints to the PA State Police for the purpose of a record check, and the PA State Police or its authorized agent shall submit the fingerprints to the Federal Bureau of Investigation for the purpose of verifying the identify of the applicant and obtaining a current record of any criminal arrests and convictions.
+(3) FBI Criminal History - Submission of a full set of fingerprints to the PA State Police for the purpose of a record check, and the PA State Police or its authorized agent shall submit the fingerprints to the Federal Bureau of Investigation for the purpose of verifying the identify of the applicant and obtaining a current record of any criminal arrests and convictions.

-Requirements for exemption of the third requirement (FBI Criminal History): 1.
-The position for which the individual is being considered is an unpaid, volunteer position; 2.
-The prospective volunteer has been a Pennsylvania resident for the past ten years; 3.
-The prospective volunteer affirms, in writing, that he/she is not disqualified from service under 23 P.S.
+Requirements for exemption of the third requirement (FBI Criminal History):

+- (1) The position for which the individual is being considered is an unpaid, volunteer position; - (1) AND - (2) The prospective volunteer has been a Pennsylvania resident for the past ten years.

+Where an individual who has lived in PA for less than ten years but is able to produce a valid FBI Criminal History report that was conducted within the time that the individual was a PA resident, the District shall accept such report as fulfilling the volunteer's certification requirement.

+23 Pa.
+C.S.A.
+Clearances/background che

+Clearances/background checks for volunteers may not be older than 60 months, and volunteers who are required to be "certified volunteers," under this Policy, shall be required to provide updated clearances within 60 months of the date of the volunteer's oldest clearance.

+6301, et. seq.

+The prospective Affidavit Requirement - In addition to the background check/clearance process, all volunteers who are required to be "certified volunteers," as per this Policy, affirms shall be required to affirm, in writing, that he/shethey is are not disqualified from service under 23 P.S.
 6344(c) (Grounds for denying employment or participation in program, activity or service) and/or has not been convicted of an offense similar in nature to the crimes listed in 6344(c) under the laws or former laws in the United States or abroad.
+Non-disclosure of relevant criminal history or falsification of any information contained within the affidavit shall constitute grounds for immediate termination of the individual's right to searve as a volunteer within the school, and the District retains the right to take legal action against such individual and/or report such falsification to the police.

-Pol.
-302, 303, Volunteers who reside outside of Pennsylvania shall be permitted to serve on a 404, 405, 504, provisional basis for a single period of up to 30 days if the volunteer provides 505 documentation that the volunteer is in compliance with the clearance standards under the law of the jurisdiction where the volunteer resides.
-PA Statute COUNTY AGENCY CHILD ABUSE INVESTIGATIONS INVOLVING 23 Pa.
-C.S.A.
-DISTRICT EMPLOYEES 6301, et. seq.
+Volunteers who reside outside of Pennsylvania shall be permitted to serve on a provisional basis for a single period of up to 30 days if the volunteer provides documentation that the volunteer is in compliance with the clearance standards under the law of the jurisdiction where the volunteer resides.

+COUNTY AGENCY CHILD ABUSE INVESTIGATIONS INVOLVING DISTRICT EMPLOYEES

 Upon notification by a state or county agency that a child abuse investigation involves suspected child abuse by a District employee, including, but not limited to, a service provider, independent contractor or administrator, the building principal shall immediately notify the Superintendent and implement a plan of supervision or alternative arrangement for the individual under investigation.
 As required by law, such plan of supervision or alternative arrangement must be approved by the county agency and kept on file with the agency until the investigation is completed.